Skip to main content

 Speakable schema

-Speakable schema is a Schema.org property that marks specific sections of a page as suitable for voice and AI assistants to read aloud.
-In practical terms…
+Speakable schema is a Schema.org property that marks specific page sections as suitable for voice and AI assistants to read aloud.

 What it means

 Speakable schema is a Schema.org property that marks specific sections of a page as suitable for voice and AI assistants to read aloud.
-In practical terms, schema.org speakable tells machines, “These are the sentences that carry the answer.”
-It is not a full SEO strategy; it is a small, fast technical win that helps assistants identify clean, quotable passages.
+In plain terms, schema.org speakable tells machines, “These are the sentences that carry the answer.”
+It is not a full SEO strategy.
+It is a small, fast technical win that helps assistants spot clean, quotable passages.

-• Core definition: Speakable is structured data applied to specific text on a page, usually concise answer sections, summaries, or definitions.
+• Core definition: Speakable is structured data applied to specific text on a page, usually short answer sections, summaries, or definitions.

-• Primary use: Speakable schema helps voice interfaces and AI systems understand which copy should be read aloud or surfaced as the direct answer.
+• Primary use: It helps voice interfaces and AI systems work out which copy should be read aloud or surfaced as the direct answer.

-• Best-fit content: Speakable works best on pages with clear, factual sections such as glossary entries, news updates, FAQs, and executive summaries.
+• Best-fit content: It works best on pages with clear, factual sections such as glossary entries, news updates, FAQs, and executive summaries.

 Why it matters now

 AI assistants are changing how buyers retrieve information.
-They do not always browse pages like humans; they extract, summarize, and repeat.
-If your page contains a strong answer but gives machines no signal about which sentences matter, you make the assistant work harder than necessary.
+They do not always browse pages the way humans do; they extract, summarize, and repeat.
+If your page contains a strong answer but gives machines no signal about which sentences matter, you make the assistant work harder than it should.

 Clear definition